Boost

 // (omit "typename" and it compiles)

-The type wchar_t is not a built-in type.
+wchar_t is not built-inwchar_t is not a built-in type.

 void f()